stephcd/lesson-1/README.md

 ### Model

-The simulation model is defined in the file [`mail.glm`](main.glm).
+The simulation model is defined in the file [`main.glm`](main.glm).
 There are three parts to this file.

 1. The [`#ifmissing`](main.glm#L1) macro checks for the existence of the [`123.glm`](https://github.com/arras-energy/gridlabd-models/blob/master/gridlabd-4/IEEE/123.glm) model file.
 If the file is not found, then the next command [`#model`](main.glm#L2) is used to get a copy of the model from the [GridLAB-D models repository](https://github.com/arras-energy/gridlabd-models).